kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 To use this license for your own work, you may do any of the following:

-- Copy the full text above and distribute it with your work.
+- Copy the text above and distribute it with your work.
 Edit the copyright year, name and email/website.
-Replace "work" with "sofware" or something similar.
+If necessary, replace "work" with "sofware" or something similar.

 - Download and edit the [`WTFPL 3.0`](/license/WTFPL-3.0.txt) text file, rename it something like `LICENSE.txt`, and distribute it with your work.

-- Include something like this with your work: "Licensed under WTFPL 3.0", and link to this page (`https://kidl.at/wtfpl-3.0/`).
+- Include something like "Licensed under WTFPL 3.0" with your work, and link to this page (`https://kidl.at/wtfpl-3.0/`).

 ## Structure of WTFPL 3.0

-In eight concise lines, the WTFPL 3.0 lays out the provisions of this license.
+The provisions of WTFPL 3.0 are concisely laid out on eight lines:

 - Line 1 specifies the name of the license and its abbreviation.
 - Line 2 specifies the version and when this particular version was written.